mtigas/simurgh/README.md

 A Mode-S "BEAST" TCP decoder server.

-Mostly an experiment to understand the raw binary "BEAST" signal format, and an excuse to learn Go.
+Mostly an experiment to understand the raw binary "BEAST" signal format (see "[Further Reading](#further-reading)" for links about the format), and an excuse to learn Go.
 Don't use this for anything real.

 © 2016 Mike Tigas.
 Licensed under the [GNU Affero General Public License](LICENSE).
 Some portions based on [dump1090-mutability](https://github.com/mutability/dump1090), licensed under the [GNU Public License v2](https://github.com/mutability/dump1090/blob/master/LICENSE).